wayfair-archive/tungstenjs/readme.md

 * Window bindings - Adds an event binding to the window
     * Bindable by prepending `win-` to any event that the window fires (primarily scroll or resize, and height/width/scroll values are cached to prevent repeated reads)

-They can be used directly in Backbone views by using the events hash as usual.
+They can be used directly in Tungsten.js views by using the events hash as usual.
 For example:

     View.extend({
       // [...]